 At the end of each year the school has a statutory requirement to publish the percentage of unauthorised/authorised absences in each year group per term.

-If your child’s attendance or punctuality gives us grounds for concern we will contact you to try and gain your support.
-However, if the attendance/punctuality continues to be poor we will ask the Authority’s Family Liaison Attendance co-ordinator to help us to see if we can support you in improving this.
+If your child’s attendance or punctuality gives us grounds for concern, we will notify you.
+If your child’s attendance However, if the attendance/punctuality continues to be poor we will ask the Authority’s Family Liaison Attendance co-ordinator to help us to see if we can support you in improving this.
 The Family Liaison Attendance co-ordinator and Attendance Consultant has the power to fine parents £60 per parent per child, if not paid within 28 days, rising to £120 thereafter until the final deadline of 42 days.
-Non payment of penalty notices within the prescribed time limits will result in prosecution.
+Non-payment of penalty notices within the prescribed time limits will result in prosecution.
 At Howard, we do not approve parents taking children out of school during term time.
 See our attendance policy.

 Leave of Absence During Term Time

 The headteacher may no longer grant leave of absence during term time except in exceptional circumstances.
 This means that there is no entitlement for you to take your children on holiday during term time.